-Michael-Sean Spence, Deputy Director of Policy, Everytown for Gun Safety, said: “Everytown for Gun Safety is grateful to Prosecutors Against Gun Violence for its work to address how gun violence affects children.
+Michael-Sean Spence, Director of Policy and Implementation, Everytown for Gun Safety, said: “Everytown for Gun Safety is grateful to Prosecutors Against Gun Violence for its work to address how gun violence affects children.
 Everytown values its continued relationship with PAGV in the fight against gun violence.”

 Judge Judy Warne said: “As a retired family law judge and 35-year victim’s advocate against family violence presenting at the conference, I was impressed and amazed at the level of involvement and concern exemplified by the participants and their offices.
 There is tremendous work being done around the country to curb and eventually wipe out the epidemic of gun violence our families live with and this group is leading the charge.”

 Andrew Woods, Executive Director of Harford Communities That Care, said: “Kudos to Prosecutors Against Gun Violence for their leadership and advocacy in and out of the courts.
 As a victim’s advocate and service provider, I support PAGV in their commitment to making the changes they’d like to see in communities across America.”

 PAGV is an independent, non-partisan coalition of prosecutors from across the country that identifies and promotes prosecutorial, legislative, and policy solutions to end gun violence.